kiboschool/tk-web-foundations/src/welcome.md

 * Week 1: Foundations
 * Week 2: Web Design
-* Week 3: Javascript Fundamentals
+* Week 3: Layout and Multimedia
-* Week 4: Action and Interaction
+* Week 4: Publishing and Sharing
 * Week 5: Final Project

 ## How the course works